 Things to do at Barwon Heads

-Barwon Heads is a 90-minute drive from Melbourne passing through Geelong.
+Barwon Heads is a 90-minute drive from Melbourne, passing through Geelong.
 Surrounding townships include Ocean Grove and Queenscliff.
-This whole area is renowned for clean beaches which are very popular with holidays goes most school holidays.
+This whole area is renowned for its clean beaches, which are very popular with holidays and most school holidays.
 Swimming, paddle boarding, kayaking, snorkelling, and fishing are prime activities here.
-It’s a great spot for kids who enjoy playing on the sand and in shallow water safely often whilst the parents have a rod out fishing.
-Within the town, 13th Beach offers great surfing with qualified waves coming directly from the Bass Straight.
-You also have the Jirrahlinga Koala & Wildlife Sanctuary. with 5 acres of land dedicated to the welfare of local animals.
-In town, there is also stand-up paddle boarding hire available, many cafes, restaurants, and parks to keep the family busy.
+It’s an excellent spot for kids who enjoy playing on the sand and in shallow water safely, often whilst the parents have a rod out fishing.
+13th Beach offers great surfing within the town, with qualified waves coming directly from the Bass Straight.
+You also have the Jirrahlinga Koala & Wildlife Sanctuary, which has 5 acres of land dedicated to the welfare of local animals.
+Stand-up paddle boarding hire is available in town, and there are many cafes, restaurants, and parks to keep the family busy.

-If you’re after a bit more excitement then look no further than Geelong Adventure Park which has world-class rides and waterslides.
-Including the new Tsunami waterslide.
-This is roughly 15 minutes drive from Barwon Heads.
-Or skydiving and scenic flight tours in surrounding townships.
+If you’re after a bit more excitement, look no further than Geelong Adventure Park, which has world-class rides and waterslides, including the new Tsunami waterslide.
+This is roughly a 15-minute drive from Barwon Heads.
+You can also go skydiving and take scenic flight tours in surrounding townships.

 Fishing at Barwon Heads